waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Archive - Solved Puzzles & Mysteries

-- **Silph Co.
-Elevator:** After selecting a floor, must step on the warp pads to travel.
-- **Cerulean City Post-Champion Events:** Misty rematch is triggered after solving the Trashed House backyard puzzle.
-Battle loop is broken by selecting 'NO' to the rematch prompt.
-- **Saffron Guard & Drink:** Gave a drink to the guard at the Route 5 gatehouse, which granted access to Saffron City.
-- **Snorlax & POKé FLUTE (Route 12):** The Snorlax at (11, 46) is no longer present.
-The path is clear.
-- **Cinnabar Lab Fossil Revival (OLD AMBER & DOME FOSSIL):** The scientist at (6, 3) in the Fossil Room revives fossils.
-After giving him a fossil, I had to leave and return later to receive the revived Pokémon (Aerodactyl).
-The Dome Fossil revival quest is complete, and the Kabuto has been received.
-- **Pewter Museum of Science:** Received OLD AMBER from a Scientist at (16, 3).

 - **Dead End Area Mismatch (Seafoam B3F):** My previous assertion that Seafoam Islands B3F was a dead end was incorrect.
 The system reported 4 reachable exits.
 This was a critical hallucination. **Correction:** I must re-evaluate my understanding of B3F's layout and trust system feedback over my visual interpretation of the map.
 (Self-correction from Turn 170981).
 - **Notepad and Map Marker Update Priority (Turn 171001):** I attempted multiple `define_map_marker` and `find_path` calls before executing a planned `notepad_edit` overwrite.
 This is a direct violation of the core directive that notepad updates are the highest priority and must be performed immediately. **Correction:** All notepad updates must be performed immediately, prior to any other actions.
 - **Fly Menu Navigation Failure (Turn 171342-171352):** I repeatedly overshot the target Pokémon in the party menu and then manually scrolled through the Fly menu. **Correction:** I must use the `fly_menu_navigator` tool as intended and trust its output.
 The `get_next_pokemon_press` tool was deleted to make space for `fly_menu_navigator` and should not have been used.
 This also highlights a failure to immediately use a newly defined tool.